bhavanaeh/Virtual-Personal-Assistant-Sheldon/README.md

 1. Google queries for you
 2. Open and search YouTube
 3. Open any required website
+4. Summarize articles from wikipedia
-4. Send an email (without you having to type!)
+5. Send an email for you
-5. Define words according to dictionary.com and help with your vocabulary
+6. Define words according to dictionary.com and help with your vocabulary
-6. Tell you about today's weather and play music online
+7. Tell you about today's weather, the time and play music online
-7. Greet you (I know that's not very Sheldon like!)
+8. Greet you (I know that's not very Sheldon like!)

 ## Download Dependencies
 ```bash